-Incorporating virtual care into a private practice benefits both the provider and clients involved, however, some preparation and thought are needed in order to get the most out of online appointments.
+Incorporating virtual care into a private practice has many benefits for both the provider and clients involved, however, some preparation and thought are needed in order to get the most out of online appointments.

-Are you wondering how to incorporate virtual care into your practise?
+Are you wondering how to incorporate virtual care into your practice?
 Here are 8 steps to incorporating virtual care into an existing practice:

-6. Tell your patients about it: Make sure you talk to the people who virtual care will benefit the most – your patients!
-Let them know when and how it will likely be used, and what the possibilities and limitations are with virtual care.
-Make sure your clients are active.
+Virtual care will only benefit your practice if your patients know about it!
+Let them know what virtual care is, when and how it will likely be used, and what the possibilities and limitations are.
+With virtual care, you can make sure your clients are proactive leaders in their own health.
 Clients who continue with their care between appointments benefit more effectively.
 Online appointments are a great way to check in and see their progress.

 8. Start using virtual care with your patients!

 It is only a matter of time before virtual care becomes the norm and something that all clients come to expect when engaging with their healthcare providers.
 Plan ahead of the curve and go above and beyond client expectations!